 Implementation of the plan should increase the chances that healthy, self-sustaining, and genetically diverse bear populations will thrive in Florida and human-bear conflicts will be minimized.

 As with the original Plan, the FWC designed the updated Plan to operate over a 10-year timeframe from the time of its approval.
-If the Plan is approved in 2019, for example, it would be scheduled to be reviewed and updated in 2028.
+With the December 12, 2019 approval, it would be scheduled to be reviewed and updated in 2028.